Katy Perry Designed A Shoe Line & They're All Adorable

-Despite her association with flamboyant fashion, WWD reports that Katy Perry has finally decided to add "designer" to her CV.
+Despite her association with flamboyant fashion, WWD reports that Katy Perry has finally decided to add "designer" to her résumé.

 Perry's fondness for fashion is no secret: she said that in an alternate universe, she would have been a stylist rather than a singer — and that she has a particular affinity for footwear.